 sanity checks (server reachable and running with the required options: GTID ON and binary logging enabled), will be chosen.
-More specifically, the section of the new master will follow this order: first, sequentially check the list of servers option, then the servers listed in the check any discovered slave in an unordered way.
-In the above example the mysqlfailover
+More specifically, the selection of the new master will follow this order: first, sequentially check the list of servers option, then the servers listed in the option, and finally check any discovered slaves in an In the above example the mysqlfailover